platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

 ## Use the CLI SSH certificate for other commands

-After you authenticate the CLI via a `PLATFORMSH_CLI_TOKEN` environment variable, you might want to run commands that aren't CLI commands.
+After you authenticate the CLI using a `PLATFORMSH_CLI_TOKEN` environment variable, you might want to run commands that aren't CLI commands.
 For example, you might want to run `ssh`, `git`, `rsync`, or `scp` commands.